Our Partners > WWF

 From volunteering to innovation—WWF-India enables young people and communities to turn environmental concern into measurable conservation action.

-WWF-India’s Youth and Community Engagement initiatives create platforms for youth and citizens to move beyond awareness toward active participation.
-Through volunteering, campus partnerships, youth innovation, and community campaigns, the programme fosters environmental leadership and supports locally driven conservation efforts across India.
+Through volunteering, campus partnerships, youth innovation, and community campaigns, this programme fosters environmental leadership and supports locally driven conservation efforts across India.

 Mission Prakriti